Legitimate Interest and the GDPR: a B2B Marketer's Guide

 In other words, legitimate interest could constitute an acceptable alternative to express consent or opt-in.

-Why is it important in GDPR compliance? ⚖️
+Why is legitimate interest important in B2B marketing?

 Aksa explains exactly which parts of the GDPR marketers need to comply with:

-“Despite having unified regulations in the EU, each country has its own regulations relating to PECR, which means that European marketers need to be aware of the varying regulations in different member states before carrying out marketing campaigns.
-This can be challenging as some countries have a stricter approach to regulation than others.” - Aksa Kalam
+“Despite having unified regulations in the EU, each country has its own regulations relating to PECR, which means that European marketers need to be aware of the varying regulations in different member states before carrying out marketing campaigns.”

 Although these regulations can be confusing, they must not be confused!